 Policy application form

 - If you are a secondary care clinician you should ask your main employer for 2019/20 to endorse your application.
 This endorsement is purely to confirm that you have been working for that organisation in a clinical role that requires professional clinical registration in 2019/20, and that you have that registration.
 Your employer for 2019/20 will need to retain a copy of the form for their records.
 If you are about to change the organisation that you work for, please ask your current employer to endorse your eligibility before you leave.
 (Please note your employer will not have access to wider information about your personal circumstances, for example any income you receive from non-NHS sources).
 You should return the form by post to the NHSBSA, with your scheme pays election or shortly afterwards, keeping a copy for your records.
 Please do not try to return your form by email, this may result in your form not being processed.

 - Hospital locums who are eligible should get the organisation that they work with most often to provide the employer endorsement.

 - If you are a GP you will download the form.
 When you have filled in your part of the form you will upload the form to PCSE who will endorse your application.
 This is purely to confirm that you have been working in a clinical role during 2019/20 that requires professional registration and that you have that registration.
 They will then send you an electronic copy and a copy will be sent to NHSBSA by them.
 The third window for submission of applications forms for GPs closed on11 February 2022.
 Details of how late GP applications will be handled are being confirmed.

-- If you are a dental practitioner NHS Dental Services will be providing an e-form via Compass which you should complete and which will then be endorsed by NHS Dental Services.
+- If you are a dental practitioner NHS Dental Services has provided an e-form via Compass which you should complete and which will then be endorsed by NHS Dental Services.
 They will send you an electronic copy and send a copy to the part of NHSBSA that is dealing with the compensation policy.
-NHS Dental Services will notify you when the e-form is live.

 Once NHSBSA has your scheme pays election and your application form they will notify you that your policy application has been received.